 Refills are obtained from the patient's physician every 2 months.
 The patient must be requalified for the program every 6 months.

-- (g) Restrictions on the use of the program: - Diagnosis must be for Duke C Colon Cancer. - (h) Any copayments or cost-sharing that the company requires from the patient:
+Diagnosis must be for Duke C Colon Cancer.

+(h) Any copayments or cost-sharing that the company requires from the patient:

 The company reported that the program served 140 patients in 1990 and 411 in 1991.